 The Evaluation Team will assess the Applications periodically at their discretion.

 The Evaluation Team will only assess applications submitted in accordance with these Scheme Conditions.
-They will assess applications using the Assessment Criteria and may investigate an application as per Clause 7.2.
+They will assess applications using the Assessment Criteria and may investigate an application as per clause 7.2.

 The Evaluation Team will determine the membership of the panel to be formed under the Scheme.
 Membership of the Scheme will comprise both smaller and larger Service Providers who can provide a range of general or specialist capabilities and services.
 Panel numbers may be limited at the ET’s discretion.